rpm-software-management/dnf/doc/command_ref.rst

     results can be accomplished with ``dnf repoquery --userinstalled``, and the repoquery command is more powerful in formatting of the output.

+``dnf history new``
+    Clears the transaction history database.
+    Be careful because after issuing this command all DNF package history is lost (including information about installed groups and about packages marked as installed by user - see :ref:`mark command <mark_command-label>`).

 This command by default does not force a sync of expired metadata, except for the redo, rollback, and undo subcommands.
 See also :ref:`\metadata_synchronization-label`